Michael A. Firman’s

-The Shakuhachi is a Japanese, end-blown, bamboo flute which I am currently learning how to play.
+The Shakuhachi is a Japanese, end-blown, bamboo flute which I began learning in 1993.
 In the early 1970's, while I was in college, I became interested in the music of the French contemporary composer Olivier Messiaen.
 One of the recorded works of Messiaen that I owned at the time was a piece called "The Turangalila Symphony".
 The recording was an RCA Victor release with a (very familiar) Robert Indiana painting “Love” on the cover.
 It was a double album and contained another piece of music performed by the same orchestra and conductor (The Toronto Symphony/Seiji Ozawa).
 The piece was called "November Steps" and was written by the Japanese composer Toru Takamitsu.
 It was scored for Shakuhachi, Biwa, and Orchestra.
 Now, I had no idea what a Shakuhachi or a Biwa was at the time, but the music was beautiful, particularly a strange flute-like sound.
 The Biwa is a Japanese lute-like instrument and the Shakuhachi, as I've stated earlier, is indeed the flute-like instrument on the recording.
 I discovered, later when I became more knowledgeable on the subject, that the Shakuhachi player on that recording was one of the most skilled Shakuhachi masters of our time; Katsuya Yokoyama.

 by my friend Ikuko Miyahara Armandi